sentinel-hub/pin-library/example/README.md

   *Preferably use ["snake_case"](https://simple.wikipedia.org/wiki/Snake_case) (underscores instead of spaces) if more than one word is used.*

 * Go to [EO Browser](https://apps.sentinel-hub.com/eo-browser/?zoom=10&lat=41.9&lng=12.5&themeId=DEFAULT-THEME), create and export a JSON file including only pins you want to include
   *Each pin should have a description.
 You can add them directly in EO Browser.
-Formating the text as well as links to resources can be included using [markdown](https://help.github.com/categories/writing-on-github/).*
+Formatting the text as well as links to resources can be included using [markdown](https://help.github.com/categories/writing-on-github/).*
   *After the download rename your JSON file to match the name of your repository, e.g. `Lakes_in_Europe.json`* *Copy the JSON file into your directory*

 * Fill in the details about the project in the `README.md` file.
   *Obviously, you'll want to remove this chapter , but use the rest of the file as a template.*
   *Have a look around at other `README.md` files to see how to include images, format the text and generally use the GitHub [markdown](https://help.github.com/categories/writing-on-github/) (e.g. [here](../Monitoring_Earth_from_Space/README.md).
-Images should be saved in a sepearte folder called `fig` *
+Images should be saved in a separate folder called `fig` *

 * Add an entry pointing to your new directory to the [main](../README.md) README file.
   *The name and a link will do.*